tom131313/Arduino-PID-AutoTune-Library/README.txt

  * ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE
  * POSSIBILITY OF SUCH DAMAGE.
  **********************************************************************************************/

- Note:  I'd really hoped to have this more polished before release, but with the
-		osPID coming out I felt that this needed to be out there NOW.  if you encounter any issues please contact me, or post to the diy-pid-control google group.